 The compensation for an executive Director is formulated and reviewed annually by the Remuneration Committee to ensure that it is market-competitive and that the rewards are commensurate with the contributions made.
-The compensation package comprises basic salary, benefits-in-kind, performance bonus, incentive bonus, share options, share awards and compensation in the event of early termination where service contracts are applicable.
-Performance and incentive bonuses relate directly to the financial performance of the Group and the contributions of the executive Director.
-Under the OCBC Share Option Scheme 2001, the guidelines on the granting of share options to the executive Director are similar to those for the executives of the Bank.
+The compensation package comprises basic salary, benefitsin-kind, performance bonus, share awards and compensation in the event of early termination where service contracts are applicable.
+Performance bonus relate directly to the financial performance of the Group and the contributions of the executive Director.
+The guidelines on the granting of share awards to the executive Director are similar to those for the executives of the Bank.